Skip to main content

 Clean benches are intended to protect the research product but not the worker, and should never be used for handling biohazardous, toxic, or sensitizing material.

-See BSC requirements and standard operating procedures for UCSD below.
+See BSC requirements and standard operating procedures:

 Certification requirements